 Joint camping parks in Spain now compete with residential parks in Spain.
 As a result, some parks are now offering mobile and park home residents at the same level of park fees to compete.

 The biggest advantage of joint camping parks is that they are close to the beach.
 On offer is a lively lifestyle very different to residential park home parks in Spain.
-For one thing, the facilities will be very busy in the summer.
+For one thing, the facilities will be hectic in the summer.

 Although we do not represent any camping sites, that does not mean they should not feature.
 Clearly, they are nothing like residential parks for obvious reasons.
 They do have a role to play for those who only want to live near a beach.
 Mobile or park homeowners on a camping site pay a premium in park fees to be near a beach.

 Residential parks such as Park La Posada on the Costa del Sol are exclusive.
 Only residents only enjoy the facilities.
 The parks are also very secure.

 Camping sites are for tourists, and different tourists are on the park week in and week out.
 The other thing to remember is that if living near a beach, the local prices are also for tourists.
 Not so in the Spanish villages inland where you will find the residential parks